meedan/generator-keefer/src/README.md

 ## Structure

 - `src/app`: React cross-browser application.
-- `src/browser`: Sources for the extension and Chrome app.
+- `src/chrome`: Sources for the Google Chrome extension.

 ## How to install